Alain Goriely: Brain modeling

-Since 2012, Goriely has done some work related to the brain modeling.
-With his collaborators, he has developed models for axon growth based on the combined mechanics of microtubules extension, growth cone connection,.
+Since 2012, Goriely has done some work related to brain modeling.
+With his collaborators, he has developed models for axon growth based on the combined mechanics of microtubule extension and growth cone connection.
 At the tissue level, with his collaborators, he developed new constitutive models for brain tissue validated on multi-axial shear experiments using human brain tissues.
 This work forms the basis for his models of swelling initiation and propagation showing that the Donnan effect is not sufficient and that swelling is also caused by an osmotic pressure increase driven by non-permeating solutes released by necrotic cells.
-At the organ level, he proposed the first mechanical models of craniectomy and craniosynostosis through systematic mathematical modeling, analysis and computational simulations in fully segmented brain geometry and explained the thickness asymmetry between gyri and sulci first noted more than 100 years ago by Brodmann.
+At the organ level, he proposed the first mechanical models of craniectomy and craniosynostosis through systematic mathematical modeling, analysis and computational simulations in fully segmented brain geometry, and explained the thickness asymmetry between gyri and sulci first noted more than 100 years ago by Brodmann.
 More recently, they developed a model for dementia propagation and showed that atrophy could be modeled through a multiplicative decomposition of the deformation gradient coupling mass removal to toxic proteins and studied the related cognitive decay.